liquidmetal-dev/flintlock/docs/quick-start.md

   --parent-iface="${NET_DEVICE}"
 ```

-If you're running `flintlockd` from within a Vagrant VM and wish to call the gRPC API from your host machine then you need to run `flintlockd` with the `--grpc-endpoint=0.0.0.0:9090` flag, otherwise the connection will be rejected.
+If you're running `flintlockd` from within a Vagrant VM, or anywhere different
+from where you are using a client to communicate with it, then you need to run
+`flintlockd` with the `--grpc-endpoint=0.0.0.0:9090` flag, otherwise the
+connection will be rejected.

 You should see it start successfully with similar output:
 ```